Canon T7 vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T7 lacks such a headphone port.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the A7 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the T7 and A7 II can be found, respectively, in the Canon T7 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T7 or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.